-PMSC 3204 Pathophysiology

-Provides students with an understanding of the basic principles and concepts of cellular, organ system, and generalized pathophysiology, leading to an appreciation of disease and pharmacotherapy, and the course should provide an excellent foundation for understanding of the basis of patient-centered care.
-Prerequisite: PMSC 3116 and 3110
+PMSC 3204 Pathophysiology: Concepts in Altered Health States (4 credit hours) This course provides students with an understanding of the basic principles and concepts of cellular, organ system and generalized pathophysiology, leading to an appreciation of disease and pharmacotherapy.
+The course also provides an excellent foundation for the understanding of the basis of patient-centered care.
+Prerequisite: PMSC 3116